Career and Life Resources

 Dependent Care Travel Grant Program

 - Northwestern University offers tenure track and tenured faculty a taxable grant for qualified short-term dependent care expenses incurred when traveling to attend professional meetings, conferences, workshops and professional development opportunities.
-For the full program description, requirements, and applicable forms, visit HERE.
+View the full program description, requirements, and applicable forms for the Dependent Care Travel Grant Program.

 - The Work/Life Resources Division, maintained by the University’s Office of Human Resources, provides a variety of programs, services, and consultation opportunities to help you balance all of your work and personal obligations.